gioele/fixmetodonotes/README.md

 License
 -------

-This is free and unencumbered software released into the public domain.
+This is free software released into the public domain (CC0 license).

-See the `UNLICENSE` file or <http://unlicense.org/> for more details.
+See the `LICENSE` file or <http://creativecommons.org/publicdomain/zero/1.0/>
+for more details.